Choosing the right broadband provider is only half the battle - the right broadband hardware will equip you with the means to get online.

 Broadband hardware doesn't need to be fancy or expensive - in fact, your provider may supply it free of charge when you take out a broadband contract.

 A broadband router is used to connect two or more networks together - allowing more than one person to connect to the internet at any one time.
-Most broadband users use their router wirelessly.
+Most routers are used wirelessly.

-There are lots of things to think about before buying a wireless router or adaptor.
+There are lots of things to think about before buying a wireless router.
 Consider how easily a router will be to set up, whether it has an ADSL modem built-in and what distances it can cope with.

 You can also buy signal boosters to extend your wireless range